ErpNetDocs/tech/advanced/calculated-attributes/examples/get-value-and-description-of-referent-object.md

 # Get value and description of referent object

-At first, when a value is set to a custom property of an object, a new record is added to the "General.PropertyValue" repository.
-The new record has its own Id, and the id of the specific object - EntityItemId.
-So in a calculated attribute, we need to filter the value for the specific property (PropertyId) of the specific object (EntityItemId) and then get the value or description.
+When a value is set to a custom property of an object, a new record is added to the **General.PropertyValue** repository. <br>
+The new record has its own Id, and an EntityItemId, which is the id of the specific object.

+In a calculated attribute, you'll need to filter the value for the specific property (PropertyId) of the specific object (EntityItemId) and then get the value or description.

-Let's see an example:
+**Example:**

-The current example shows how to get the description of a property of the customer and show it in the offer form.
+Let's see how to get the description of a property of the customer and show it in the offer form.

-Such calculated attribute would have the following parameters:
+Such a calculated attribute would have the following parameters:

 ```
 Repository Name:Crm.Presales.Offers